geode-sdk/docs/handbook/vol1/chap1_2.md

 In [Chapter 1.1](/handbook/vol1/chap1_1), it was stated that nowadays modders rarely work with binary code directly.
 There are, however, some cases in which working with raw binary code is in fact the optimal solution for some functionality in a mod.
 In these cases, it is done through a method called **patching**, which means applying, well, patches to binary code.
 Patches are, however, inherently **platform-dependent** and **unportable**, so their use is highly discouraged if higher-level options are available.

 Patches do, however, still play a seminal role in GD modding.
-For example, one of the most famous mods, **noclip**, can be achieved with [a single binary patch](https://github.com/absoIute/Mega-Hack-v5/blob/master/bin/hacks/player.json#L7).
+For example, one of the most famous mods, **noclip**, can be achieved with [a single binary patch](https://github.com/absoIute/Mega-Hack-v5/blob/master/bin/hacks/player.json#L7) (in 2.1; in 2.2, it's a little harder).
 There are also some cases in complex mods where a few patches can replace writing hundreds of lines of C++ code.
 However, **it is very uncommon** for binary patches to be optimal.
 Binary patches should **never be your first solution to a problem**, but when the time comes, don't be afraid to use them if they're clearly the best solution.

-Patches also serve another very important purpose: they are the base on top of which hooking is built.
-Although, you won't see this directly - basically every mod uses a hooking library that abstracts away the patching part for them.
+Patches also serve another very important purpose: they are the base on top of which **hooking** is built.
+Although, you won't use them directly - Geode will handle hooking for you.

 ## Hooking